 As a driver, there are some behaviors and conduct that the state expects of you.
 Driving according to the state laws and following the traffic rules are some of these expectations.
-If you are unsure of what the state laws are, you may want to talk to a criminal defense lawyer.
+If you are unsure of what the state laws are, you may want to talk to an experienced attorney for traffic violations in Tampa.
 To ensure that you are in accordance with these rules, law enforcement officers have been tasked with the job to ensure that you follow the rule of law.

 State Traffic Laws Protecting Road Users

 A part of the state law is one that ensures that you are driving in a sober state, that is while your reasoning and mental acuity are not being interfered with by drugs and alcohol.
 To ensure that you are driving in a state of total consciousness and with regard to other road users, sometimes DUI stops may be made.

 DUI checkpoints are also known as sobriety checkpoints.
 These checkpoints are in the form of roadblocks and have been designed as a means to protect road users from the dangers posed by drunk drivers or those who are driving under the influence of drugs or other forms of intoxicating substances.

 Who Mounts DUI Checkpoints?

 DUI checkpoints are mounted by law enforcement officers and aimed at screening motorists to pick out the drunk ones while letting the sober ones off the hook.
 Having been proven to be one of the most effective ways to reduce accidents on roads and curb drunk driving, a total of thirty-eight states (38) have adopted the use of sobriety checkpoints.
 Twelve other states have not ruled in favor of the checkpoint.
 In fact, some states like Texas have kicked against the use of such checkpoints by law enforcement officers.